NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

-In practice, the two rays rarely intersect perfectly because any slight error in the camera position or pointing information will effect the rays’ positions as well.
+In practice, the two rays rarely intersect perfectly because any slight error in the camera position or pointing information will effect the rays' positions as well.
 Instead, we take the *closest point of intersection* of the two rays as the location of point :math:`P`.

 Additionally, the actual distance between the rays at this point is an